 Light bulbs flickering, the refrigerator or A/C kicking off and on, pencils scratching on paper, people breathing, wind rustling leaves, or even their own internal blood flow -- imagine how you'd respond if you heard each of these things at conversational volume!

 Children of autism may appear not to hear because they're deliberately blocking out everything except the thing that they're trying to listen to and even that can be very difficult to do.

 4. Children with autism can burn significantly more calories than other children, and require as many as a full-grown adult!
 But the problem is that they can also be very picky eaters.
 They're just not motivated by food the way other people are, so if the food that offered isn't exactly what they want, they won't eat it, even if they're hungry.

-I believe many of the meltdowns we see in children with autism that aren't pain related are triggered by their inability to control the kind or amount of food they're getting in the moment in addition to being unable to control the stimuli that surrounds them.
+I believe many of the meltdowns we see in children with autism that aren't pain related are triggered by their frustration at the inability to control the kind or amount of food they're getting in the moment in addition to being unable to control the stimuli that surrounds them.

 5. Children with autism tend to prefer interactions with adults over those with other children.
 Most children are very active, spontaneous, and unpredictable, whereas adults (especially parents) are likely to be calmer, more controlled.